AmeliaFannin/AmeliaFannin.github.io/index.md

 ####Background

 I've earned four degrees but only my mother calls me "Dr. Fannin."
 I worked my way through music school in a variety of college office positions, wrangling databases, spreadsheets, regrettable websites, and keeping the musicians organized.
-I play the bassoon and recently started learning the banjo.
+I play the bassoon and a bit of banjo.
 I chatter about gardening and crafts on my blog, <a href="http://ameliafannin.com/blog" target="blank">ameliafannin.com/blog</a>, and compile the monthly newsletter for the Rock Meadow Victory Gardens.
+After growing up in Houston and living in Dallas, Rochester, Tallahassee, Miami, and Baltimore, I am happy to finally settle down and make my home in Cambridge, MA.

 ---